-GDP Annual Growth Rate in Latvia is expected to be 2.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Latvia to stand at 2.70 in 12 months time.
-In the long-term, the Latvia GDP Annual Growth Rate is projected to trend around 3.00 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Latvia is expected to be -7.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Annual Growth Rate in Latvia to stand at 13.20 in 12 months time.
+In the long-term, the Latvia GDP Annual Growth Rate is projected to trend around 5.00 percent in 2021 and 3.00 percent in 2022, according to our econometric models.